slienlaffa/alchemy/README.md

 3. `npm run dev` or `bun run dev`
 4. Open `localhost:5173` in your browser or whatever port it gives you

 The only reason you need to run a server is because of CORS, the data is in a json file.
-There are workarounds but this is simpler.
+You can open the index file in any live server.

 *Periodic table from: https://github.com/Bowserinator/Periodic-Table-JSON*